This is the multi-page printable view of this section. Click here to print.

 3. MaxGCPauseMillis=50 (by default 200) - the ’target’ acceptable pause for garbage collection (milliseconds)

 4. jute.maxbuffer limits the maximum size of znode content.
 By default it’s 1Mb.
-In some usecases (lot of partitions in table) ClickHouse may need to create bigger znodes.
+In some usecases (lot of partitions in table) ClickHouse® may need to create bigger znodes.

 5. (optional) enable GC logs: -Xloggc:/path_to/gc.log

-The configuration used by Yandex ( https://clickhouse.tech/docs/en/operations/tips/#zookeeper ) - they use older JVM version (with UseParNewGC garbage collector), and tune GC logs heavily:
+The configuration used by Yandex ( https://clickhouse.com/docs/en/operations/tips#zookeeper ) - they use older JVM version (with UseParNewGC garbage collector), and tune GC logs heavily:

 JAVA_OPTS="-Xms{{ cluster.get('xms','128M') }} \